gazpachu/joanmira/pages/work/2005-12-04---gruposoledad/index.md

 <a class="btn external" role="button" href="http://work.joanmira.com/webs/gruposoledad/insaturbo/" target="_blank">Launch InsaTurbo intro</a>
 </p>

 Grupo Soledad asked me to create a visually attractive website for the French market.
-They wanted to showcase their catalog of car tyres and batteries and be able to update the offers of the website using a simple CMS.
+They wanted to showcase their catalog of car tires and batteries and be able to update the offers of the website using a simple CMS.

 ![](/work/gruposoledad/images/1.png)